Brief History of Methodist Centenary Church, Dublin

 His host was William Lunell, a respected banker and cloth merchant.
 He was a Huguenot but also a member of the infant Methodist Society being developed by the Rev. Thomas Williams.

-Wesley arrived on a Sunday morning and preached that afternoon at Evensong in St Mark's Church where he found "as gay and senseless a congregation as ever I saw."
+Wesley arrived on a Sunday morning and preached that afternoon at Evensong in St Mary's Church where he found "as gay and senseless a congregation as ever I saw."

 Next day he rode out ten miles to meet with Archbishop Cobbe who had made serious objections to the Methodists preaching in any churches under his care or even in the open air.
 He considered them to be un-trained for the work.
 Wesley argued that they were as surely called to preach as either of them.
 The Archbishop did not agree.